HSTA VB Retiree – Enrollment Overview

 If both you and your spouse or DP/CUP are eligible to enroll in either EUTF retiree or EUTF active employee plans, only one of you may enroll in an EUTF 2-Party or Family plan.
 If no other dependents are involved, both may enroll in EUTF Self plans.
 Dual enrollment in EUTF 2-party or family plans is not allowed under EUTF Administrative Rule 4.03.
 The dual enrollment rule does not apply if your other coverage is not provided by the EUTF such as if your spouse or DP/CUP has coverage outside of the EUTF through a non-EUTF employer.

 Special Enrollment Period Due to a Qualifying Event

 You are eligible to make changes other than during the Open Enrollment period for the following reasons:

 - You gain a new dependent through birth, adoption or placement of adoption, and need to enroll a newborn or newly adopted child.
 You must request enrollment within 45 days after the adoption or placement for adoption, and within 180 days after the birth of a newborn.
-In order to add a newly adopted child to your coverage, you must provide appropriate documents verifying the adoption in order to have the application accepted.
-To enroll a newborn you do not need to attach a copy of the birth certificate or submit the social security number to your EC-2H.
-A copy of the birth certificate is required only if the child has a different last name from the retiree.
-A Social Security Number is required within 60 days from the date of the EUTF Confirmation Notice.
+In order to add a newly adopted/placed for adoption child to your coverage, you must provide appropriate documents verifying the adoption in order to have the application accepted.
+To enroll a newborn, you must attach a copy of the birth certificate with your EC-2H form.
+A Social Security Number is required within 60 days of submitting your enrollment form to the EUTF.